dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 Another important point is testing our Logstash Container.
 We realized this with CircleCi.
 Every time a Pull Request is sent, CircleCi automatically tests these changes.
 We arranged two stages.
 On the first stage the Pull Request has to be reviewed and merged by a person into a dev branch.
 After this merge, CircleCi retests these changes.
 If the tests succeeds, the changes will be automatically merge into our master branch.

-### Part 4: Integrate Docker Containers in Jenkins
+### Part 4: Integrate Docker Containers in Pipeline with Jenkins

 **Logstash**